 You’d never guess this yummy bourbon balls recipe is low carb!
-These classic holiday treats have just 0.8 net carbs each and they are SO easy to make.
-The do taste much better the second day so hide them away and try to resist eating them all the first day.
-You can leave them with a plain chocolate coating or roll them in a sugar free Confectioner’s sugar substitute.
-These low carb bourbon balls can be stored at room temperature or in the refrigerator.
+These classic holiday treats have less than one net carb each and they are SO easy to make.
+The do taste much better the second day so hide them away and try to resist eating them as soon as you make them.
+You can leave these keto-friendly treats with a plain chocolate coating or roll them in a sugar free Confectioner’s sugar substitute.
+This post has been updated from the November 2016 version.
+Last updated November 2018.

-For this recipe you’ll need: butter, pecans, coconut flour, sugar free salted caramel syrup, bourbon, unsweetened chocolate, vanilla, erythritol, salt
+For this recipe you’ll need: butter, pecans, almond flour, powdered Swerve, bourbon, Lilly’s chocolate, vanilla

-As I was going over the regular recipe again this year for cookie trays and gift baskets I wondered how it would work with pecans.
+As I was going over the regular recipe again this year for cookie trays and gift baskets I wondered how it would work with pecans and almond flour.
 I mean, bourbon balls are Christmas!
 I was ready to try anything.

 These are delicious but they are even better the second day.
 Keep in mind, these are full of raw bourbon so keep them away from the kids.

 Do bourbon balls have alcohol?